jeremyckahn/shifty/README.md

 npm install --save shifty
 ```

-## Browser compatibility
+## Environment compatibility

-Shifty officially supports Evergreen browsers, Safari, and Node.
-If you
+Shifty officially supports Evergreen browsers, Safari, and Node 10 and above.
-encounter a browser-specific bug, please [open an issue about
+If you encounter a browser-specific bug, please [open an issue about
 it](https://github.com/jeremyckahn/shifty/issues/new)!

 ### IE compatibility